chenx859/OrderBook-Simulation/README.md

 # OrderBook-Simulation
-This program simulate an orderbook of stocks.
+This program simulates an orderbook of stocks.